openl2m/openl2m/docs/switches.rst

   This gives the 'regular' data about interfaces, names, etc.

 * Interfaces Group MIB, RFC 2863, https://tools.ietf.org/html/rfc2863
-  Used to read modern interface data, such as name, description, high speed interface data, and more
+  Used to read modern interface data, such as name, description, high speed interface data, and more.

 * Q-Bridge MIB, RFC 2674, https://tools.ietf.org/html/rfc2674
   This is used for the VLAN information.